Keysight Technologies (KEYS) to Release Quarterly Earnings on Wednesday

-Keysight Technologies (NYSE:KEYS) is scheduled to issue its quarterly earnings data after the market closes on Wednesday, May 19th.
+Keysight Technologies (NYSE:KEYS) is scheduled to announce its earnings results after the market closes on Wednesday, May 19th.
 Analysts expect the company to announce earnings of $1.23 per share for the quarter.
 Keysight Technologies has set its Q2 2021

-After-Hours guidance at 1.29-1.35 EPS.Persons that wish to listen to the company’s earnings conference call can do so using this link.
+After-Hours guidance at 1.29-1.35 EPS.Persons that wish to register for the company’s earnings conference call can do so using this link.

-Keysight Technologies (NYSE:KEYS) last posted its quarterly earnings results on Thursday, February 18th.
-The scientific and technical instruments company reported $1.43 earnings per share for the quarter, topping the consensus estimate of $1.37 by $0.06.
-Keysight Technologies had a net margin of 14.85% and a return on equity of 25.76%.
-The business had revenue of $1.18 billion during the quarter, compared to the consensus estimate of $1.16 billion.
-During the same period in the previous year, the firm posted $1.26 earnings per share.
+Keysight Technologies (NYSE:KEYS) last posted its earnings results on Thursday, February 18th.
+The scientific and technical instruments company reported $1.43 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.37 by $0.06.
+Keysight Technologies had a return on equity of 25.76% and a net margin of 14.85%.
+The company had revenue of $1.18 billion for the quarter, compared to analyst estimates of $1.16 billion.
+During the same quarter last year, the company earned $1.26 earnings per share.
 On average, analysts expect Keysight Technologies to post $5 EPS for the current fiscal year and $6 EPS for the next fiscal year.

-In related news, COO Satish Dhanasekaran sold 2,490 shares of the company’s stock in a transaction on Monday, March 29th.
+In other Keysight Technologies news, COO Satish Dhanasekaran sold 2,490 shares of the firm’s stock in a transaction on Monday, March 29th.
 The stock was sold at an average price of $142.18, for a total value of $354,028.20.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Insiders own 0.42% of the company’s stock.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Company insiders own 0.42% of the company’s stock.

-KEYS has been the topic of several recent research reports.
-Credit Suisse Group raised their price target on Keysight Technologies from $125.00 to $175.00 and gave the stock an “outperform” rating in a research report on Thursday, February 25th.
-UBS Group upped their price target on shares of Keysight Technologies from $145.00 to $170.00 and gave the company a “buy” rating in a report on Friday, January 15th.
-JPMorgan Chase & Co. raised their price target on shares of Keysight Technologies from $135.00 to $165.00 and gave the stock an “overweight” rating in a report on Friday, February 5th.
-Citigroup upped their price objective on shares of Keysight Technologies from $130.00 to $175.00 in a research note on Friday, January 22nd.
-Finally, Zacks Investment Research raised Keysight Technologies from a “hold” rating to a “buy” rating and set a $149.00 target price on the stock in a research note on Monday, February 22nd.
-Two equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and a consensus price target of $149.09.
+A number of research firms have recently weighed in on KEYS.
+JPMorgan Chase & Co. raised their target price on Keysight Technologies from $135.00 to $165.00 and gave the company an “overweight” rating in a report on Friday, February 5th.
+Credit Suisse Group raised their target price on Keysight Technologies from $125.00 to $175.00 and gave the company an “outperform” rating in a report on Thursday, February 25th.
+Deutsche Bank Aktiengesellschaft lowered Keysight Technologies from a “buy” rating to a “hold” rating and raised their target price for the company from $131.00 to $150.00 in a report on Monday, January 25th.
+Zacks Investment Research upgraded Keysight Technologies from a “hold” rating to a “buy” rating and set a $149.00 price target on the stock in a report on Monday, February 22nd.
+Finally, Citigroup lifted their price target on Keysight Technologies from $130.00 to $175.00 in a report on Friday, January 22nd.
+Two research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
+The stock presently has an average rating of “Buy” and an average price target of $149.09.

 About Keysight Technologies